 #3 Anger and Rage

-All children get angry periodically, but for children and adolescents with bipolar disorder they tend to feel anger on a very intense level.
-This can manifest into violenc, possibly attacking others or destroying their toys.
-Because children with bipolar anger are usually are not able to control their outbursts, these emotions turn into severe rage that can last for hours.
+All children get angry periodically, but children and adolescents with bipolar disorder tend to feel anger at a very intense level.
+This can manifest into violence, possibly attacking others or destroying their toys.
+Because children with bipolar anger usually are not able to control their outbursts, these emotions turn into severe rage that can last for hours.